Sindri-Labs/sindri-resources/circuit_tutorials/circom/food_ml/README.md

 ```
 python3 query_model.py --circuit "9ef4b718-9f74-4304-9d4a-0a6b864993be" --ingredients "mango soy_sauce peanut_butter spaghetti watermelon beef"
 ```
 Notice from the output of this example that the vocabulary of our model is somewhat limited.
 See `vocab.txt` for a full list of all 374 recognizable ingredients.
-If you enter a list of ingredients and none are recognized, the script will not bother submitting a Forge proof request.
+If you enter a list of ingredients and none are recognized, the script will not bother submitting a Sindri proof request.
 ```
 Signing in.
 Transforming ingredient list to model input.